 The motif of divine “rewards” offers more relevant biblical data:

 - 1 Samuel 26:23 The LORD rewards every man for his righteousness and his faithfulness...

 - 2 Samuel 22:21 The LORD rewarded me according to my righteousness; according to the cleanness of my hands he recompensed me.
 (Psalm 18:20 is exactly the same in RSV)

 Hebrews 11:6 And without faith it is impossible to please him.
 For whoever would draw near to God must believe that he exists and that he rewards those who seek him.

 Likewise, the same is the case with God’s “blessing”:

 Thus, we see that the essential meaning of “The Lord helps those who help themselves” is taught in the Bible, and, moreover, that it's emphatically not works-salvation (Pelagianism).
 Rather, we help ourselves by following God, doing good works in faith, seeking righteousness and His will.
-He Himself brings about these desires in us, by His grace, and enables us to carry out such good resolves, by His grace and the power of God the Holy Spirit: the Helper, or Counselor (Jn 14:16, 26; 15:26; 16:7; Rom 8:26; 1 Jn 2:1).
+He Himself brings about these desires in us, by His grace, and enables us to carry out such good resolves, by His grace and the power of God the Holy Spirit: the Helper, or Counselor (John 14:16, 26; 15:26; 16:7; Romans 8:26; 1 John 2:1).

-Because of our good works, by His grace (Heb 13:1-5), He helps us all the more: “Hence we can confidently say, 'The Lord is my helper,’ . . .”
-(Heb 13:6).
+Because of our good works, by his grace (Hebrews 13:1-5), he helps us all the more: “Hence we can confidently say, ‘The Lord is my helper’” (Hebrews 13:6).
 The famous saying is not a Bible passage, but it does contain much biblical wisdom and truth.